RNCryptor/RNCryptor/README.md

 ## Installation

+### Requirements

+RNCryptor 4 is written in Swift 2, so requires Xcode 7, and can target iOS 7 or greater and OS X 10.9 or later.
+If you want a pure ObjC implementation that supports older versions of iOS and OS X, see [RNCryptor 3](https://github.com/RNCryptor/RNCryptor/releases/tag/RNCryptor-3.0.1).

 ### A word about CommonCrypto

 CommonCrypto hates Swift.
 That may be an overstatment.
 CommonCrypto is...apathetic about Swift to the point of hostility.
-Apple only needs to do a few things to make CommonCrypto a fine Swift citizen, but as of Xcode 7.0, those things have not happened, and this makes it difficult to import CommonCrypto into Swift projects.
+Apple only needs to do a few things to make CommonCrypto a fine Swift citizen, but as of Xcode 7, those things have not happened, and this makes it difficult to import CommonCrypto into Swift projects.

 The most critical thing is that CommonCrypto is not a module, and Swift can't really handle things that aren't modules.
-The RNCryptor project comes with a `CommonCrypto.framework` which is basically a fake module.
-It's only function is to tell Swift where the CommonCrypto headers live.
+The RNCryptor project comes with `CommonCrypto.framework`, which is basically a fake module.
+Its only function is to tell Swift where the CommonCrypto headers live.
 It doesn't contain any CommonCrypto code.
 You don't even need to link it.
 For maximum robustness across Xcode versions, `CommonCrypto.framework` points to `/usr/include`.
 The CommonCrypto headers change very rarely, so this shouldn't cause any problem.
 Hopefully Apple will finally make a module around CommonCrypto and this won't be necessary in the future.

 ### Installing as a subproject

-The easiest way to use RNCryptor is as a subproject.
-This makes version control very simple if you use submodules, or checkin specific versions of RNCryptor to your repository.
+The easiest way to use RNCryptor is as a subproject without a framework.
+RNCryptor is just one file, and you can skip all the complexity of managing frameworks this way.
+It also makes version control very simple if you use submodules, or checkin specific versions of RNCryptor to your repository.

-This process works for almost any kind of target: iOS and OS X GUI apps, Swift frameworks, and OS X commandline apps. **It is not safe for ObjC frameworks or frameworks that may be imported into ObjC (since it would cause duplicate symbols if some other framework included RNCryptor).**
+This process works for most targets: iOS and OS X GUI apps, Swift frameworks, and OS X commandline apps. **It is not safe for ObjC frameworks or frameworks that may be imported into ObjC (since it would cause duplicate symbols if some other framework includes RNCryptor).**

 * Drag `RNCryptor.xcodeproj` into your project
-* Drag `RNCryptor.swift` into your project and link it.
+* Drag `RNCryptor.swift` from `RNCryptor` into your project
 * In your target build settings, Build Phases, add `CommonCrypto.framework` as a build dependency (but don't link it).

-You don't need to (and can't) `import RNCryptor` into your code.
+Built this way, you don't need to (and can't) `import RNCryptor` into your code.
 RNCryptor will be part of your module.

 ### Installing without a subproject

-If you want to keep things as small and simple as possible, you don't need the full RNCryptor project.
+If you want to keep things as small and simple as possible, you don't need the full RNCryptor project at all.
 You just need two things: `RNCryptor.swift` and `CommonCrypto.framework`.
 You can just copy those into your project.

 The same warnings apply as for subprojects: **It is not safe for ObjC frameworks or frameworks that may be imported into ObjC (since it would cause duplicate symbols if some other framework included RNCryptor).**

-The easiest way to install RNCryptor is to just add it to your project.
-There's no need for complicated package managers.

 * Copy or link `RNCryptor/RNCryptor.swift` into your project.
 * Copy or link `CommonCrypto.framework` into your project.
-* Go to your target build settings, Build Phases, and delete `CommonCrypto.framework`.
+* Go to your target build settings, Build Phases, and delete `CommonCrypto.framework` from "Link Binary with Libraries."
 You don't actually want to link it.

-You don't need to (and can't) `import RNCryptor` into your code.
+Built this way, you don't need to (and can't) `import RNCryptor` into your code.
 RNCryptor will be part of your module.

 ### [Carthage](https://github.com/Carthage/Carthage)